Renting Apartments Sight Unseen | Why Your Customers Aren't

-Photos Still Matter
+Photos Still Matter for Renters

 The 2020 NMHC Resident Preferences Report asked residents what they would need in order to rent an apartment sight-unseen.
 83% of renters agreed that photos and slideshows were essential for their apartment search.
 Additionally, 64% said they would need photos of the community as a whole and its amenities.
 This seems like a no-brainer — supplying a variety of detailed images to represent your property can make a huge difference.
 A website platform should empower operators with easy-to-use content management and fully customizable templates that result in a strong visual impact.
 A customer is unlikely to rent if they can’t get a feel for the apartment, and low-quality photos are a sure way to scare them off.
 However, a well-organized and comprehensive gallery can give a prospect the confidence they need to sign a lease without seeing the property in person.

-Show Them Around
+Show Them Around the Apartment

 Renters also expressed a desire to get their bearings within the community.
 64% wanted to know the location of their unit within the community.
 59% said they would need self navigating, virtual, or 3D tours.
 26% expressed a desire for a live walkthrough video tour of their potential apartment.
 It’s hard to replicate the benefits of an in-person tour given by a skilled leasing agent, but a virtual tour helps the potential renter see their apartment’s location and get a sense of the community’s layout and amenities.
 The need for virtual tours isn’t going away any time soon, and apartment websites need powerful integrations so that information given in virtual tours is up-to-date.